Developer-Sanctuary/Constitution/README.md

 4. The Head of State, under impeachment is barred from running in the election but may run for subsequent ones in the future.

-5. Threatening the National Security includes anything that threatens the sovereignty of Developer Sanctuary.

-6. Such as raids on Developer Sanctuary, foreign or internal conspiracies to undemocratically overthrow the Government.
+5. Threatening the National Security includes anything that threatens the sovereignty of Developer Sanctuary, such as raids on Developer Sanctuary, foreign or internal conspiracies to undemocratically overthrow the Government.
 Causing disturbance in the server either by spamming or provoking many members, threatening government officials.

-7. In case of a government official, leaking of internal plans to the enemies of Developer Sanctuary, clear intention to harm the server such as bulk deletion of channels, severe violation of NSR, pruning members, undemocratically silencing many members to cause disturbance etc.
+6. In case of a government official, leaking of internal plans to the enemies of Developer Sanctuary, clear intention to harm the server such as bulk deletion of channels, severe violation of NSR, pruning members, undemocratically silencing many members to cause disturbance etc.

-8. If a citizen, organisation, or a government official is accused of threatening the National Security, the individual or the head of that organisation is tried in Court.
+7. If a citizen, organisation, or a government official is accused of threatening the National Security, the individual or the head of that organisation is tried in Court.

-9. If a violation has taken place, the official will be stripped out of powers and in worst cases, will get exiled.
+8. If a violation has taken place, the official will be stripped out of powers and in worst cases, will get exiled.
 In case of an organisation, the head of that organisation will get punished and the organisation will be banned.

-10. If the ruling Server Owner is not the Head of State or FireCube#4142 and power abuse was done, ownership shall be returned to FireCube#4142 or the Head of State if a referendum is done, and the Server Owner removed from his/her powers then after that the Server Owner get exiled and banned.
+9. If the ruling Server Owner is not the Head of State or @firecubestudios and power abuse was done, ownership shall be returned to @firecubestudios or the Head of State if a referendum is done, and the Server Owner removed from his/her powers then after that the Server Owner get exiled and banned.

 * * *